jinbow/isQG/Readme.md

  - lon(Nx): longitude in degree
  - useanomaly: (optional, default=True), a boolean variable.
 If true, anomaly fields of ssd and ssh are used in the invertion.
 The anomaly is the deviation  of the original 2D field from a best-fitted quadratic surface.

 The above variables should be prepared and saved in a .mat file.
-Please use the same names all in a lower case.
-Say you save the data into datain.mat, then use:
+Use the same names all in a lower case.
+Assume data are saved in datain.mat, use:

   python invert.py datain.mat dataout.mat